 I subscribe to the notion to only provide your children with goggles for play or advanced swimming once the child can confidently swim underwater without them.

 I do see your point.
-But in my opinion a child (or an adult) will learn faster using swim goggles.
-And I think this is what really matters.
+But in my opinion, a child (or an adult) will learn faster using swim goggles.
+And I think this is what matters.

-So, to sum up, I would suggest that children learn to swim most of the time with goggles, provided they are available at the correct size, so the children can progress faster.
-Then from time to time let them swim without goggles, just so they experience it is possible to see underwater even though it’s uncomfortable.
+So, to sum up, I would suggest that children learn to swim most of the time with goggles, provided they are available at the correct size so that the children can progress faster.